theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/buddhism/part-1/index.md

 ---

 layout: base.njk
 title: "Buddhism"
 description: "Through the Six Realms, the Bardos, and the mind’s last illusions — the soul learns how to die before death."
+excerpt: "In Buddhist cosmology, reality is not linear.
+It spirals."
 tier: initiate
 scrollId: "the-teachings-the-afterlife-series-1-buddhism-part-1"